HollyDraz/weekend-jquery-server-calculator./README.md

     -[x]equal
     -[x]clear
--[x]create a div that will display the answer -[]create a div that displays the calculator history
+-[x]create a div that will display the answer -[x]create a div that displays the calculator history

 ## TO DO: SERVER SIDED
 -[x] source in the server info